KxSystems/docs-v1/README.md

 Unlike the first two editions, _Q for Mortals V3_ is now published in its entirety online in HTML.

-Links from the Reference and Cookbook to _Q for Mortals_ will be replaced with links to _Q for Mortals V3_.
+Links from the Reference and Cookbook to _Q for Mortals_ are being replaced with links to _Q for Mortals V3_.

 ## Not upwardly compatible